-- Review any applicable spelling rules before children spell words. - Make sure children know where to find spelling rules. - Provide definitions or use words in sentences when necessary. - Give children sufficient time to attempt spelling words independently.
-Then unblend each word so that children can distinctly hear and spell each sound. - Spell each word aloud after children have had time to write it so that they can check and correct their work immediately. - Allow children to refer to the wall cards or their reference booklets at any time.
+- > Review any applicable spelling rules before children spell words. - > Make sure children know where to find spelling rules. - > Provide definitions or use words in sentences when necessary. - > Spell each word aloud after children have had time to write it, so they can check and correct their work immediately. - > Allow children to refer to wall cards and reference booklets at any time.